 - Instructing and working with expert witnesses, often on involved and technical medical issues

-- Advising private hospitals in regard to day to day management of both staffing and clinical practice issues
+- Advising private hospitals in regard to day to day management of both staffing and clinical practice issues, and in relation to complaints before the Health and Disability Commissioner

 - Acting for ACC in review proceedings where entitlements to cover arise from complex clinical situations